poying/firebase-stream-import/README.md

     projectId: '...', // required

     // one of these options is required
-    accessToken: '...', // you can generate an access token from `firebase-admin`
+    accessToken: '...', // you can generate an access token by using `firebase-admin`
     secret: '...', // you can find secret in Firebase console }));
 ```